Family Educational Rights and Privacy Act: Overview

-FERPA also permits a school to disclose personally identifiable information from education records of an "eligible student" (a student age 18 or older or enrolled in a postsecondary institution at any age) to his or her parents if the student is a dependent "student" as that term is defined in Section 152 of the Internal Revenue Code.
+FERPA also permits a school to disclose personally identifiable information from education records of an "eligible student" (a student age 18 or older or enrolled in a postsecondary institution at any age) to their parents if the student is a dependent "student" as that term is defined in Section 152 of the Internal Revenue Code.
 Generally, if either parent has claimed the student as a dependent on the parent's most recent U.S. Federal income tax return, the school may non-consensually disclose the student's education records to both parents.

 The law allowed students who apply to an educational institution such as graduate school permission to view recommendations submitted by others as part of the application.
 On standard application forms, students are given the option to waive this right.

 FERPA specifically excludes employees of an educational institution if they are not students.

 FERPA is now a guide to communicating higher education issues and privacy issues that include sexual assault and campus safety.
 It provides a framework on addressing needs of certain populations in higher education.

+Due to a 1998 amendment, FERPA does not prohibit the public disclosure of "the final results of any disciplinary proceeding in which a student has been found responsible for a crime of violence or nonforcible sex offense."
+This exception only applies to postsecondary schools for disciplinary proceedings after October 7, 1998.
+The final outcome may also be disclosed to the victim, even if the accused is not found to have committed the offense.

 Access to public records

 The citing of FERPA to conceal public records that are not "educational" in nature has been widely criticized, including criticism by the Act's primary Senate sponsor.

+Peer-grading

-For example, in the Owasso Independent School District v.
-Falvo case, an important part of the debate was determining the relationship between peer-grading and "education records" as defined in FERPA.
+In Owasso Independent School District v.
+Falvo, an important part of the case was determining the relationship between peer-grading and "education records" as defined in FERPA.
 The plaintiffs argued "that allowing students to score each other's tests [...] as the teachers explain the correct answers to the entire class [...] embarrassed [...] children", but they lost in a summary judgment by the district court.
 The Court of Appeals, ruled that students placing grades on the work of other students made such work into an "education record."
 Thus, peer-grading was determined as a violation of FERPA privacy policies because students had access to other students' academic performance without full consent.
 However, on appeal to the Supreme Court, it was unanimously ruled that peer-grading was not a violation of FERPA.
 This is because a grade written on a student's work does not become an "education record" until the teacher writes the final grade into a grade book.